OmiyaGames/omiya-games-mvc/README.md

 ### Through [OpenUPM](https://openupm.com/)

+*Note: this package hasn't been uploaded to OpenUPM yet.
+Instructions below are for future references.*

 Installing via [OpenUPM's command line tool](https://openupm.com/) is recommended because it supports dependency resolution, upgrading, and downgrading this package.
 Given this package is just an example, thought, it hadn't been added into OpenUPM yet.
 So the rest of these instructions are hypothetical...for now...

 If you haven't already [installed OpenUPM](https://openupm.com/docs/getting-started.html#installing-openupm-cli), you can do so through Node.js's `npm` (obviously have Node.js installed in your system first):